How to Become a Wildlife Rehabilitator in Connecticut

 Wildlife Rehabilitation Seminar/Exam

 To ensure all qualified new applicants receive essential training in basic wildlife rehabilitation principals and become familiar with important related wildlife laws, programs, and information, all new applicants must attend and pass Connecticut's "Wildlife Rehabilitation Seminar and Exam".
 Seminar/exam notices will be sent to all applicants submitting completed applications during the year, and to those requesting applications near the time of the scheduled seminar/exam.
 Seminars will also be posted on the Calendar of Events.
-The next seminar/exam will be held in February/March of 2017.
+The next seminar/exam will be held on February 25, 2017.
 To be on our email list please send an email to email@example.com.

 Statement of Apprenticeship